bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_2.md

 > `Slots` describe the render resources created or used by the nodes.
 > Additionally a render graph can contain multiple sub graphs, which are run by the corresponding nodes.
 Every render graph can have its own optional input node.

 Essentially we setup a graph to tell the render world how to run our pipelines.
-We only have a single pipeline currnetly, so we will only need a single node.
+We only have a single pipeline currently, so we will only need a single node.

 Our node will have a state for processing which stage the shader is currently in: `Loading`, `Init`, `Update`.
 Back in `pipeline.rs` lets add our node: